ozgurakan/devopsblog/source/_posts/2013-03-25-rackspace-cloud-backup-api-with-curl.markdown

 ## Conclusion

 Using Cloud Backup RESTful API, it is now easy to automate backup jobs while provisioning new servers.
-Merged into a Chef cookbook or in any other automation system, backups are just a part of deployment instead of something to be considered later or handled seperatly as the media and the knowledge used to be much different than what everything else was running on.
+Merged into a Chef cookbook or in any other automation system, backups are just a part of deployment instead of something to be considered later or handled seperately as the media and the knowledge used to be much different than what everything else was running on.

 _If you have questions you can find me at [Twitter](https://twitter.com/ozgurakan) or at [Google Plus](https://plus.google.com/110684487860941982359/posts)_